SnacktimePro/skello/README.md

 ## Auto-Generated Requirements Template

-When `requirements.txt` is missing, Easy-Venv creates:
+When `requirements.txt` is missing, Easy-Venv creates with -r, --create-requirements:

 ```txt
 # TODO: Add your project dependencies here